valerino/fronTEENd/README.txt

   "noCheckReturn" : false,

   // true to enable r/w support : if the emulator uses r/w images (i.e. c64/amiga/... emulators which uses floppy images),
-  // you may want them to be read/write.to not touch the original image, fronTEENd copies the selected rom/set to its
+  // you may want them to be read/write.to not touch the original images, fronTEENd copies the selected roms/sets to its
-  // private (%HOME%/fronteend/%EMUNAME%) folder and uses the copied image in the emulator.
+  // private (%HOME%/.fronteend/%EMUNAME%) folder and uses the copied image in the emulator.
-  // if an emulator is run with 'Read/Write support' checkbox enabled and its rwSupport is true, the image is not
+  // if an emulator is run with 'Read/Write support' checkbox enabled and its rwSupport is true, the image/ss is/are not
   // deleted at emulator's exit and will be available at next run.
+  "rwSupport": false,

+  // true to allow multiple selection in emulators allowing i.e. more than one disk to be loaded
+  // at the same time (amiga, multiple drives). you can use %1%, %2%, ... in the params string to represent
+  // the rom/sets.
-  "rwSupport": false
+  "allowMultiSelect": false
 }
 ----cut here---